afronski/localhost-with-chef-solo/README.md

   - OpenSSH (keys and configuration provided as a parameter).
   - OpenVPN (certificates delivered as a parameter).
   - JDK + JRE (multiple versions - 1.7 and 1.8) + `scala` + `sbt` + `clojure` + `leiningen`.
+  - Setting up `docker` and `LXC`.
-- The simplest possible orchestration for that.
+- The simplest possible orchestration for that requirements.

 # TODO